Final Destination (film): Box office

 The film premiered on March 17, 2000, in 2,587 theaters across the United States and Canada, earning $10,015,822 on its opening weekend, with an average of $3,871 per theater.
 Final Destination placed at No. 3 in the United States box office on its opening weekend, behind biography film Erin Brockovich and the science fiction film Mission to Mars.
 The film remained at No. 3 during the second weekend, before dropping to No. 7 on its third weekend.
 Final Destination continuously dropped across subsequent weekends until it fell from the top-10 list on its eighth weekend.
 The film lasted in theaters for 22 weekends, its last screening airing in 105 theaters and grossing $52,675, placing at No. 56.
-Final Destination grossed $53,331,147 in the United States and Canada on its total screening, and earned $59,549,147 in other territories, earning an overall gross of $112,880,294 internationally.
+Final Destination was a commercial success, grossing $53,331,147 in the United States and Canada on its total screening and $59,549,147 in other territories, bringing its global total to $112,880,294.